Esmeraldas–Pacific Colombia mangroves: Terrain

 The ecoregion may be divided into two large zones to the north and south of Cabo Corrientes.
 (Note: Cabo Corrientes is at the southern end of the Gulf of Tribugá.)

 In the northern section the continental shelf is narrow, with the land rising steeply from the shore to around 1500 m above sea level.

 Many small rivers supply clear water to the ecoregion year round.

 There are strong low-intensity upwellings along the coast.

 The southern section fringes a flat sedimentary coastal plain with a broad continental shelf.
 There are no coastal upwellings.

 Rocks are mostly lutite, sandstone and conglomerates, with some limestone.

 The mangroves along the low, alluvial coast that stretches over 400 mi from Cabo Corrientes into Esmeraldas Province are the largest mangrove area in northwest South America, forming the tidal fringe of the coastal plain 8 to 50 km wide.

 There are large river deltas at the mouths of the Mataje, Mira, Patía, Sanquianga and Guapi rivers, and smaller deltas at the mouths of about 25 smaller rivers.

-There provide more fresh water than in the north, and often carry much more sediment.
+They provide more fresh water than in the north, and often carry much more sediment.

 The mangrove forest strips run parallel to the coast in the southern section and may extend inland for as much as 20 km due to the 4 m tides.